 7 In another account, Dibble said that "Joseph appeared as strong as a lion, but Sidney seemed weak as water."
-See Larry E. Dahl, "The Vision of the Glories," in Millet, Studies in Scripture, 280-281.
+See Larry E. Dahl,

+[&]quot;The Vision of the Glories," in Millet, Studies in Scripture, 280-281.

-impact.
+Sidney describing what they saw and heard, though it was written by the inspiration of the Spirit, which no doubt influenced the language, organization, and impact.
 It was also received by both Joseph Smith and Sidney Rigdon, both seeing the same vision and recording it together (though the details of how they did that are unknown).

-The organization of the vision is reflected in the headings in the Commentary section below.
-The flow is a compare and contrast-first Christ, then Satan; first the sons of perdition, then the celestial glory.
+The organization of the vision is reflected in the headings below.
+The flow is a compare-and-contrast experience-first Christ, then Satan; first the sons of perdition, then the celestial glory.
 Putting these visions side-by-side provided the Prophet and his scribe a complete understanding of the breadth and depth of God's plan of salvation for all his children.

 In 1843, Joseph Smith wrote a poetic rendition of The Vision in a letter to William W. Phelps.
 This is perhaps the only poetry ever written by the Prophet.
-This prophetic interpretation of D&C 76 was published in The Times and Seasons (1 February 1843), and can found in several books and on several websites, so I will not retype it here.
+This prophetic interpretation of D&C 76 was published in The Times and Seasons (1 February 1843) and can found in several books and on several websites, so I will not retype it here.
 But it is worth studying, for eleven years of additional understanding come through in many of the renditions the Prophet gave of the verses of this vision.
 Some of those stanzas are included below, indicated by italicized indented text.